-Gore Vidal, dead.
-And yet Henry Kissinger still lives.
+Gore Vidal, Dead.
+And Yet Henry Kissinger Still Lives

 The Agnellis had taken over the newly restored Sistine Chapel for an evening; then dinner for 150 in the Hall of the Statues, a brilliant long room with statues in niches like front-line troops poised to defend Olympus from the Titans.